TJHeaton/carbondate/README.md

 ## Data

-There are a few example datasets of radiocarbon determinations (e.g. `two_normals`, `kerr`, `pp_uniform_phase`, `buchanan`) provided, which can be used to try out the calibration functions. `two_normals` is a small artificial data set for which the underlying calendar ages were drawn from a mixture of two normals.
-It is included simply to give some quick-to-run examples for the non-parametric calibration functions.
-`pp_uniform_phase` is another small artificial dataset which is included to give quick-to-run examples for the Poisson Process modelling functions.
+There are a few example datasets of radiocarbon determinations (e.g., `two_normals`, `kerr`, `pp_uniform_phase`, `buchanan`, `alces`, `equus`, `human`, …) provided, which can be used to try out the calibration functions. `two_normals` is a small artificial data set for which the underlying calendar ages were drawn from a mixture of two normals.
+It is included simply to give some quick-to-run examples for the non-parametric calibration functions. `pp_uniform_phase` is another small artificial dataset which is included to give quick-to-run examples for the Poisson Process modelling functions.
 The remaining datasets are from real-life data.
-The IntCal calibration curves and southern hemisphere calibration curves are also provided.
+The Northern Hemispehere IntCal calibration curves and Southern Hemisphere SHCal calibration curves are also provided.

 ## Non-parametric calibration quick-start example